robertfmurdock/jsmints/README.md

 As tests get more complex, this can be confusing, and programmers reading the test may find it difficult to identify what is exactly being tested.
 And if they can't figure the structure of the test out correctly, it'll be more difficult for them to maintain and understand the original intent behind the test as things change.

-Lets chew on the standard mints and see what we can do!
+Let's chew on the standard mints and see what we can do!

     @Test
     fun plusOne() = setup(object {